CassiusEduardus/lol-2020-orbwalker-opencv-interception-driver-multi-template/README.md

 - No CI, no issue support, no feature requests.

 ## License
 No open-source license is granted for this repository by default (archival release).
-If you intend to add a license later, ensure it does not conflict with third-party notices and that it preserves the **educational-only** intent.